-Museum of Modern Art in Warsaw presents the first solo exhibition of Daniel Rycharski, an artist working at the intersection of diverse social worlds: countryside, queer culture, and faith community.
+The Museum of Modern Art in Warsaw presents the first solo exhibition of works by Daniel Rycharski, an artist working at the intersection of diverse social realms between rural Poland, queer culture and communities of faith.

-The exhibition "Daniel Rycharski: Fears" is an overview of the work of an artist who develops his own form of cooperation with the local society in his hometown of Kurówko.
-He creates a proposal for artistic activity by raising for discussion the issue of identity and the boundaries of membership in a religious community.
-His artistic practice uncompromisingly and innovatively synthesizes the paradoxes of the current reality.
-In his works he manages to convey seemingly contradictory experiences: being an artist and believer, a gay working in a conservative society on new means of emancipation from rote forms of religion.
-This cross-section exhibition of Rycharski’s works is part of the museum’s programme seeking new languages for describing the world around us, an attempt to draw attention to one of the most interesting and radical artistic attitudes in recent time.
+"Daniel Rycharski: Fears" is an overview of the work of an artist who has developed an independent form of collaboration with the local community in his hometown of Kurówko.
+He has come up with a singular proposal for artistic activity by sparking discussion on issues of identity and the limits of membership within a religious community.
+Through his works, he manages to convey seemingly contradictory experiences: as an artist and believer, a gay man working within a conservative society to create a new means of emancipation from outdated forms of religion.
+This cross-section of Rycharski’s works is part of the museum’s programming initiative to pursue a new lexicon for describing the world around us and draw attention to some of the most interesting and radical artistic attitudes of our time.

-During his studies at the Kraków Academy of Fine Arts, Rycharski began to examine the visual culture and identity of contemporary rural areas.
-Since then his works have complicated the image of the countryside, seeking forms of expression for other social experiences and visions.
+Over the course of his studies at the Kraków Academy of Fine Arts, Rycharski began to examine the visual culture and identity of contemporary rural areas.
+Since then, his works have illustrated a more complex image of the countryside as he began seeking out forms of expression for alternative social experiences and visions.
 The lessons from Kurówko remain a touchstone for Rycharski in his approach to art and communication with audiences.
-His personal biography and family situation serve as a point of departure for the artist to take up more universal themes important from the perspective of a society experiencing conflicts connected with the return (or endurance) of religion as an instrument of political mobilization and polarization.
-As an artist cooperating with such diverse groups as agricultural and religious associations, a club of rural housewives, and LGBT+ activists, in his works he wrestles with numerous social fears and prejudices.
+His personal experience and family situation serve as a point of departure for the artist to take up more universal themes relevant to the perspective of a society experiencing conflicts connected with the return (or endurance) of religion as an instrument of political mobilisation and polarisation.
+As an artist cooperating with diverse groups, such as agricultural and religious associations, a social club of rural housewives, and LGBT+ activists, he wrestles with numerous social fears and prejudices in his works.

-Rycharski’s bold approach to faith and Christianity, which is unparalleled in Polish art, is currently the driving force of his artistic practice.
-The items gathered for the exhibition tell the story of the actions of an artist who moves from a desire to organize a grass-roots revolution and attain equal rights for LGBT+ people in the Church, to practising faith by his own rules.
-Grounded in religion by various institutions and family, he seeks within a given set of concepts and values a new version of a project of liberation which would embrace outcasts and which he calls “Christianity without religion.”
+Rycharski’s bold approach to faith and Christianity, which has no equivalent in Polish art, is currently the driving force of his artistic practice.
+The pieces brought together for the purposes of the exhibition tell the story of an artist who has shifted from a desire to organise a grass-roots revolution and achieve equal rights for LGBT+ individuals within the Church to the determination to practice his faith according to his own rules.
+Grounded in religion by way of various institutions and family members, he takes a given set of concepts and values and pursues a new version of a liberation project that would embrace outcasts.
+It is a project he calls ‘Christianity without religion’.

-"Daniel Rycharski: Fears" is a report from over a decade of work by an artist who more than meets the demand to seek an alternative, while drawing richly from codes of popular culture, developing a new interpretation of the art of cooperation bordering on activism, political initiative and instigation.
+"Daniel Rycharski: Fears" is a report detailing over a decade of work by an artist who does more than meet the demand for an alternative perspective, while drawing richly from codes of popular culture to develop a new interpretation of the art of cooperation bordering on activism, political action and activation.